1. Qualifying Employment

 For the IBR Track, participants cannot apply for an LRAP loan based on a 10-year or more repayment schedule for their non-federal loans, make payments less than the ones scheduled, and have the entire LRAP loan forgiven.
 To make maximum use of the LRAP, participants are advised to structure the repayment of their student loan debt with a 10-year schedule for private and bar study loans and Income Based Repayment for their federal Direct student loans.

-If the participant’s public service legal employment does not meet the requirements for federal government’s Public Service Loan Forgiveness because it is with an NGO or foreign government, the LRAP will provide support to him or her for up to 25 years if he or she is making Income Based Repayments and his or her public service employment meets the LRAP’s requirement while continuing to be employed by the NGO or foreign government.
+If the participant’s public service legal employment does not meet the requirements for federal government’s Public Service Loan Forgiveness because it is with an NGO or foreign government, the LRAP will provide support to him or her for up to 25 years if they are making Income Based Repayments and his or her public service employment meets the LRAP’s requirement while continuing to be employed by the NGO or foreign government.

 For most participants, the LRAP loan will be equal to six months of scheduled loan payments, less any imputed contribution.